 - Romaine leaves

-Just don’t go skipping too many of the ingredients or you won’t get the unique full flavor of the dish, and might instead end up with something incredibly bland.
+Just don’t go skipping too many of the ingredients or you won’t get the unique full flavor of the dish.
 A skipped topping here or there won’t hurt though if absolutely necessary.

 How To Make Antipasto Salad With Red Wine Vinaigrette